Ayushanbhore/Unreal-Quest3-SceneSample/README.md

-# Unreal-Quest3-SceneSample
-Map out your Space and Highlight Scene Objects

-This Project is made on Unreal 5.2.0, Please use this or newer versions to run this one.

 # Unreal Quest 3 Scene Sample

 Welcome to the Unreal Quest 3 Scene Sample project!
 This repository provides a complete example of how to create a passthrough experience in Unreal Engine for the Oculus Quest 3 and introduces a unique shader that acts as a real-time occluder, enabling real-life objects to be seamlessly integrated into the virtual environment.

+Map out your Space / Highlight Scene Objects / Occlude them in Real Life / Go Crazy

+This Project is made on Unreal 5.2.0, Please use this or newer versions to run this one.

 ## Features